WRAL (FM): Delilah and Rick Dees

 WRAL-FM was the second station in Raleigh to air the nationally syndicated Delilah nighttime radio show, which it carried from November 2007 until October 2009.
 WRSN ("Sunny 93.9") had carried the program before that station flipped to Rhythmic AC as "93.9 Kiss FM".

-On August 22, 2009, WRAL-FM started to air the Rick Dees Weekly Top 30 Countdown show on Saturdays at 7 am – 10 am.
+On August 22, 2009, WRAL-FM started to air the Rick Dees Weekly Top 30 Countdown show on Saturdays from 7–10 a.m.
 It also replaced the Delilah program with the John Tesh Radio Show beginning October 5, 2009.
 Both Dees and Tesh are veterans to Triangle radio, having worked at WKIX in the early 1970s, along with former WRAL-TV morning and noon anchor Bill Leslie.

 On March 5, 2013, morning drive time personality Bill Jordan announced his retirement after 23 years with the station.

-On April 2, 2013, WRAL-HD2 changed formats to Contemporary Christian music, an expansion of the "Cornerstone" program normally heard on Sunday mornings on the main channel from 7 am to noon.
+On April 2, 2013, WRAL-HD2 changed formats to Contemporary Christian music, an expansion of the "Cornerstone" program normally heard on Sunday mornings on the main channel from 7 to noon.
 "Cornerstone" has been hosted by Jami Caskey since it first aired in 1984, and is the station's longest-running program.
 When the main channel switches to all-Christmas music after Thanksgiving, HD2 airs the adult contemporary format heard during the rest of the year.
+However, as of 2023, Christmas music on WRAL-FM was restricted to a few select weekends and their normal format ran with some Christmas songs mixed in during the weekdays.
+WRAL-FM's website offered a 24/7 stream of their Christmas music, and the station would eventually go all-Christmas at 5pm on December 8.

 Morning show changes

 On July 28, 2014, "The Gene and Julie Show" began airing in morning drive time, with husband and wife Gene and Julie Gates.
 In 2015, the couple won the Marconi Award for Large Market Personality of the Year.
 Even with the bump in ratings, Gene & Julie eventually parted ways with WRAL-FM on August 15, 2016.
 The following week, WRAL-FM debuted a new morning show called "Two Men & A Mom".
 The hosts were Kyle Smelser and Bryan Lord, who came from WNOW-FM in Indianapolis, along with Raleigh native Sarah King, who worked at WKNC while a student at N.C.
 State.
 However, the show has since been renamed "Mix Mornings with Kyle, Bryan, and Sarah".

-In March 2022, the HD2 channel flipped from contemporary Christian to an adult album alternative format and began a simulcast of sister station WCLY, also known as "95.7 That Station."
+In March 2022, the HD2 channel flipped from contemporary Christian to an adult album alternative format and began a simulcast of sister station WCLY, also known as "95.7 That Station".

-On August 2, 2022, WRAL-HD3, W243DK, and W257CS flipped from Sports "The Buzz" (which moved to WDNC and WCLY while still on WCMC-HD2) to All News as "WRAL News+", airing newscasts from WRAL-TV.
+On August 2, 2022, WRAL-HD3, W243DK, and W257CS flipped from sports "The Buzz" (which moved to WDNC and WCLY while remaining on WCMC-FM HD2) to all-news as "WRAL News+", airing newscasts from WRAL-TV.
 The stations remain as the radio home of Durham Bulls baseball.